RetroDECK/ES-DE/FAQ.md

 ## Why can't I press the up button in menus to jump to the bottom row and vice versa?

 Menus in ES-DE are not lists but grids, sometimes there is only a list but sometimes there are buttons beneath the list.
 Enabling the up and down buttons to wrap around would therefore not work consistently as it would sometimes jump to the last row of the list and sometimes to a button, requiring a different number of button presses depending on the menu layout.
 This type of contextual navigation feels very weird in practice, especially when you have to press the up button twice to get to the bottom of a list.
 The solution is instead to use the shoulder buttons (which will jump six rows), or the trigger buttons (which will jump to the first and last row).
 These buttons work consistently throughout the application and avoid the strange side effects just mentioned.

+## Can I change the system sorting to not sort by full system names?

+Yes this is possible via an es_systems_sorting.xml file that you place in the ~/.emulationstation/custom_systems/ directory.
+There are four such files bundled with ES-DE which sort by  _"Hardware type, release year", "Manufacturer, hardware type, release year", "Manufacturer, release year"_ or simply _"Release year"_.
+You can create your own custom sorting files as well if needed.
+More details about this setup can be found in the _es_systems_sorting.xml_ section of the [Building and advanced configuration](INSTALL.md#es_systems_sortingxml) document.

 ## I don't like the default emulator for a certain system, how can I choose an alternative?